-Far different than his contemporaries, Seth Raynor was not born in Scotland and did not grow up playing the game of golf.
+Unlike his contemporaries, Seth Raynor was not born in Scotland and did not grow up playing golf.
 He discovered the game when he began working with the man responsible for golf in America, C.B.
 Macdonald.
-At the time, Macdonald was plotting out National Golf Links of America (NGLA) on Long Island where Raynor hailed from.
+When they first met, Macdonald was plotting out National Golf Links of America (NGLA) on Long Island where Raynor hailed from.
 Raynor was working on his own as a freelance land surveyor before Macdonald hired him to plot out the land for NGLA.
 Macdonald was impressed by Raynor’s work and engineering skills and managed to convince him to shift career paths to golf course architecture.

 After NGLA, Raynor began building courses with Macdonald all over the northeast and learning everything he knew about golf from Macdonald.
 As demand for Macdonald’s services grew, his desire to continue to build courses dwindled, allowing Raynor to pick up the business and become one of golf’s most prolific architects.
 From 1914 – 1927, Raynor designed over 100 courses before his life was cut short by illness.
 Unlike many architects of his time, Raynor never kept a clean record of his work.
 To this day, his course design credits are still being discovered.

 With C.B.
 Macdonald as his mentor, Raynor used the same “template holes” that C.B. believed were ideal.
-Raynor’s engineering background gave him the understanding of how to move earth, allowing him to “manufacture” holes by further shaping natural topographies, creating deeper bunkers and elevated greens.
-The easiest trademarks to spot are his large, often elevated square greens and deep bunkers.
+Raynor’s engineering background gave him the understanding of how to move earth, allowing him to “manufacture” holes by further shaping natural topographies, creating deeper bunkers, and elevating greens.
+The easiest trademarks to spot are his large, often elevated, square greens with deep bunkers.
 Many of Raynor’s designs were considered revolutionary and bold due to his earth moving skills.
 A great example is the 9th at the Golf Club at Yale, a biarritz par-3 over water that was thought by many to be the most difficult hole in golf after its completion.

 A look at Yale's biarritz 9th the day it opened in 1925.